rexxxonly/wataru-api/README.md

 Your API documentation should now be available at `http://localhost:4000`.

+> **Note**: The system will automatically detect your GitHub repository information and use it in the dashboard.
+The repository name and author will be displayed in the appropriate sections of the UI.

 ## Creating API Endpoints

 Wataru API makes it easy to create and document API endpoints.
 Each endpoint is defined as a Node.js module with metadata and a handler function.